Gary, Indiana: Post-World War II

 Gary's fortunes have risen and fallen with those of the steel industry.
 The growth of the steel industry brought prosperity to the community, and industrial workers gained middle-class standards of living.
 Broadway was known as a commercial center for the region.
 Department stores and architecturally significant movie houses were built in the downtown and Glen Park neighborhoods.

-But in the 1960s, as manufacturing jobs moved offshore, Gary entered a period of decline.
+In the 1960s, as manufacturing jobs moved out of the United States, Gary entered a period of decline.
 This also occurred in many other American urban centers that were reliant on one particular industry.
 Gary's decline was brought on by reduced employment in the steel industry overall, which caused U.S. Steel to lay off many workers from the Gary area.

-The U.S. Steel Gary Works employed over 30,000 in 1970; the workforce declined to 6,000 by 1990, and to 5,100 by August 2015.
+The U.S. Steel Gary Works employed over 30,000 in 1970.
+The workforce declined to 6,000 by 1990, and to 5,100 by August 2015.
 Attempts to shore up the city's economy with major construction projects, such as a Holiday Inn hotel and the Genesis Convention Center, failed to reverse the decline.